Sets88/ssh-crypt/README.md

 # Why you may need it

-Sometimes you want to store your password into your shell scripts but it's not very safe to keep raw passwords in it
+Sometimes you want to keep your password inside your shell scripts but it's not very safe to have raw passwords in it

 This module can help you to solve this problem by keeping your passwords encrypted.

-The idea is you have your ssh key which protected with master password and there is an ssh-agent which can keep your ssh key, so you can use it as encryption key, until you have your key in ssh-agent you can decrypt your passwords in your shell scripts, while if ssh key is in not in your ssh-agent you(or somebody else) can't use it to encrypt/decrypt passwords or other sensitive data, here how you can use it:
+The idea is you have your ssh key which protected with master password(or a special device containing a key) and there is an ssh-agent which can keep your ssh key(or use you key device), so you can use you key as an encryption key, until you have your key in ssh-agent you can decrypt your passwords inside your shell scripts, but after your ssh key been removed from your ssh-agent you(or somebody else) can't use it to encrypt/decrypt passwords or other sensitive data, here how you can use it:
 You add your ssh key into ssh-agent: